TDHolmes/Harma/README.md

 1. A three position toggle switch for the user to indicate what mode the Pensel is operating in (Soldering iron, solder, or wire/component).
 2. One push button to indicate that we are actively moving and want the robot to respond
 3. Another push button to do the action supported by the mode.
 For example:
-..* Feed solder
+   * Feed solder
-..* Feed wire
+   * Feed wire
-..* release component
+   * release component

 #### The Current design

 * Processor
-..* STM32F302K8U6
+   * STM32F302K8U6
-..* ARM® Cortex®-M4
+   * ARM® Cortex®-M4
-..* 72MHz
+   * 72MHz
-..* CAN, I²C, IrDA, LIN, SPI, UART/USART, USB
+   * CAN, I²C, IrDA, LIN, SPI, UART/USART, USB
-..* DMA, I²S, POR, PWM, WDT
+   * DMA, I²S, POR, PWM, WDT
 * Sensors
-..* Two Accelerometers (MMA8452Q) on opposite sides of the PCB (far left and far right)
+   * Two Accelerometers (MMA8452Q) on opposite sides of the PCB (far left and far right)
+   * A button to trigger "active" mode
+   * An auxiliary button to generate an action
+   * A three position switch to indicate the active mode
+   * A thumbwheel potentiometer to control sensitivity

 ### Robotic Arms (Working title)

-This section has not been thought through yet...
+This section has not been thought through yet  .